Ducati Sale News

 Since Ducati was reported up for sale in February, many companies have been listed as possibly buyers, including BMW, the Indian motorcycle group Mahindra, and most recently India’s largest motorcycle manufacturer, Hero MotoCorp.

 was allegedly talking with bankers for a "potential acquisition" of Ducati.
 This news arrives after Honda separated from Hero MotoCorp earlier this year, following a 26-year partnership.
 During the Honda years, Hero MotoCorp’s motorcycles were basic, lacking the high-performance and technology used on Ducati motorcycles such as the 1199 Panigale superbike

+.
+But nothing further has been released about the possible acquisition.
 Other names of potential buyers were BMW, Mahindra and even the American-brand Harley-Davidson (immediately doubted due to its buying/selling actions with another popular Italian brand, MV Agusta

 ).All this sale news arrived after Ducati reported record-breaking sales numbers, saying 2011 sales were up 43-percent over 2010, attributing much of the positivity to the Multistrada and Diavel.Ducati North America also recently announced the launch of a new retail identity initiative

 aimed at enhancing the Ducati customer experience.
 As part of this, the showrooms feature a unique decor, similar to what one would see when entering an Audi dealership…